1257 Kensington Road NW

 $144.99

 Part of the Isle of Jura Distillery's newly revamped lineup, the Jura 18 year old is bottled at 44% ABV.
-It has been aged in for 18 years old in American White Oak ex-Bourbon Barrels and finished in Grand Cru Bourdeaux wine casks.
+It has been aged in for 18 years old in American White Oak ex-Bourbon Barrels and finished in Grand Cru Bordeaux wine casks.

 Producer Description